Full integration of population dynamics into sustainable development with equality and respect for human rights

 -

-Proportion of population below the international poverty line, by sex, age, employment status and geographical location (urban/rural).
+Proportion of population below the international poverty line, by sex, age, employment status and geographical location (urban/rural) (SDG indicator 1.1.1).

 -